pylabview/supportdoc-rag-chatbot/README.md

 ## 9B.
 Hybrid Retrieval Baseline Evaluation

-The repository now includes a hybrid baseline runner that combines dense FAISS retrieval with BM25 lexical retrieval using Reciprocal Rank Fusion (RRF).
-The hybrid baseline collects ranked candidates from both component retrievers, merges duplicate chunk IDs deterministically, and writes deterministic artifacts under `data/evaluation/runs/` by default.
+There is now a hybrid baseline runner in the codebase.
+This involves using Dense FAISS and Lexical BM25 retrievals in the Reciprocal Rank Fusion (RRF) method.
+The hybrid baseline combines ranked candidates from both retrieval methods, removes duplicates using deterministic chunk IDs, and generates deterministic runs in `data/evaluation/runs/`.

 Default hybrid baseline command: